 Seoul is amazingly easy to get around – the subway will take you anywhere, even if it takes a little bit of time.
 And it is not expensive.
 You can buy other things with the subway cards in kiosks and stores, too.

-8. What is your top tip for families travelling to Seoul?
+8. What is your top tip for visiting Seoul with kids?

 Stay in a hanok.
 Absolute must.
 And do not miss the royal palaces.

 9. What item could you not have done without in Seoul?

 The kids’ backpacks.
 They were carrying their own diapers, change of clothes, and so on.
 Extremely convenient – for us adults.

 Christmas in Sweden!
 We’ve just booked tickets!
 And next year, we are planning for Malaysia.
 Probably Langkawi and Kuala Lumpur, but we are trying to figure out the best options.